Toscana Americana

 A farewell wine tasting dinner

-***Included with "Group Meal Plans" only, see details
+***Included with "Group Meal Plan" only.
+See details.

-Air travel is the responsibility of each participant.
+Air travel to/from Cortona is not included and is the responsibility of each participant.

 Itinerary